GoldNinja/Samux/README.md

-samux
+Samux
 =====

-This is the readme for a blatant rip-off of Metroid I am trying to make.
+This is the readme for a blatant Metroid rip-off I am trying to make.